ComputationalRadiationPhysics/picongpu/docs/COMMIT.md

 From now on, each commit in this clone of the repo will be checked.
 See [pre-commit](https://pre-commit.com/) for usage details.
 Some hints:

-- You can run all hooks on all files via `pre-commit run --all-files`.
+- You can run all hooks on all files via `pre-commit run --all-files [--hook-stage manual]`.
+The last argument `--hook-stage manual` includes rather slow additional tests that are ran by the CI but are considered too heavy-weight to run before each commit.
 - If a check fails, oftentimes it will automatically apply the fixes (e.g. run `clang-format`).
 If there are no unstaged files, these changes will appear as unstaged changes in your working tree.
 To make the commit pass, you have to `git add` all changed files.